Opendigitalradio/dablin/README.md

 sudo ldconfig
 ```

-Now DABlin (and all other applications) use the newer lib version.
+Now DABlin (and all other applications) uses the newer lib version.

 If the newer lib version shall only be used together with DABlin, the
 two last commands must not be executed.
 Instead DABlin has always to be